“Is An Auditory Discrimination Problem Affecting Your Child’s Academics and Social Life?”

 You might worry that focusing on auditory discrimination could stigmatize your child.
 Rest assured, these exercises can be incorporated into fun, everyday activities that benefit all children, not just those with difficulties.

-These specialized programs are designed to improve auditory discrimination through consistent and targeted exercises.
+This specialized program is designed to improve auditory discrimination through consistent and targeted exercises.
 The trainings often involve identifying and distinguishing different sounds and words in various contexts.
+Learn About Attentive Ear Here.

 Hearing Aids and Assistive Devices: